 - If you have visitors or workman in the house, lift anything that might be a target.
 If this is just a temporary situation then just keep your chihuahua out the way.

 - Don’t bring other unknown dogs into the house without prior meetings on neutral territory and don’t allow you dog to watch other dogs out of the window.
 Barking out the window riles your dog up and causes stress and anxiety.

 - Take care when introducing new animals into the home.
 Take time to introduce them to each other calmly.
 It may take a few days for things to settle down.

 - Supervise your chihuahua and if you see him about to cock his leg then issue an interrupter noise. (not anything adversis like a horn or pot of coins.)
-Take him straight outside Praise him like mad and reward with food when he pees outside.
+Take him straight outside reward with food when he pees outside.

 - To stop your chihuahua marking when you can’t see him, reduce his access around the house.
 Do this with stair gates or if necessary, tether him to you with one of those training collars for dogs.
 This way you will remember to take him out for potty breaks and your dog will learn what to do and what not to do in and around the house.